 Call for Submissions

-Submissions will undergo a review process to ensure quality and relevance, following the Submission Guidelines.
+All submissions undergo anonymous peer review to ensure quality and relevance, following the Submission Guidelines.
 Selected articles will be published in the Wharton Sports Analytics Journal and shared with a diverse audience of sports and analytics professionals.

 Club Information